 On our journey to America, two cousins also came along with my family.
 They both were teenagers when we left Vietnam.
 Last week’s article was about my cousin Anh Huy.
 This article will be about my cousin, Chú Thưởng.

 My cousins played a huge part in our journey.
 They are like older brothers to me.
 I look up to them for guidance and encouragement.
-I am so glad to have an opportunity to get to know them and lived with them during our journey to America.
+I am so glad to have had an opportunity to get to know them and lived with them during our journey to America.
 It was priceless.

 Similar to Anh Huy, Thưởng Nguyễn knew a month ahead of time before our journey to America.
 I called him Chú Thưởng.
 Chú Thưởng’s father was my grandfather’s younger brother.

 In a similar situation as Bác Hoàng’s family, Chú Thưởng’s family had enough money for 1 ticket to freedom.
 At first, the plan was to allow the oldest sibling to go.
 The oldest child was Chú Thư.
 However, he was in France at the time.
 Cô Thu, Chú Thưởng’s sister, was the second oldest and in her 20s.
 She was approved to go.
 On the other hand, Chú Thư advised against it.
-He heard of the news about pirates who raped young women.
+He heard the news about pirates who raped young women.
 Cô Thu was a perfect victim of being raped.

 Chú Thái was another older brother who was 18 years old.
 Being older created more issues.
 Getting a fake Chinese ID for adults costs ten to twenty gold pieces.
 It was cheaper to buy children’s IDs.
 Chú Thưởng’s family decided that a boy should go.
 Chú Thưởng was chosen.